Eureka Centre Ballarat

 The park features two distinct landscapes.
 The heritage landscape to the south and east of the lake features significant trees, monuments and recreational features.
 The landscape to the west presents local plant species that flourished prior to colonisation.

 The Eureka Stockade Memorial Park is on the Victorian Heritage Register and was added to the National Heritage List on 3 December 2004 – the 150th anniversary of the Stockade.

 Eureka - Ballarat and Beyond

-The Eureka Centre at the Eureka Stockade Memorial Park is the starting point for experiencing the Eureka story.
-Continue your Eureka journey by visiting other significant sites and monuments around Ballarat.
+Eureka Centre Ballarat is located at the Eureka Stockade Memorial Park and is the starting point for experiencing the Eureka story.
+You can continue your Eureka journey by visiting other significant sites and monuments in Ballarat and beyond.